-Rather than getting a normal gift, many people love to give and receive a hamper full of smaller gifts instead.
+Rather than getting a traditional gift, many people love to give and receive a hamper full of smaller gifts instead.

 Some shops charge a small fortune selling gift hampers, especially around Christmas time!

-Fighting the corner of the savvy shopper, Aldi have now launched their own range of hampers, but they are still a few quid!
+Fighting the corner of the savvy shopper, Aldi offers their own range of hampers, but they are still a few quid!
 However, they’re not doing them this year!
 Boo!

 I decided to have a bit of a comparison between the Aldi Luxury Hamper and what you could get at Fortnum and Mason for about the same money.